It’s surprising how many otherwise competent attorneys ‘punt’ at the federal sentencing hearing. *

 - Public Safety Factor (PSF), may be used to reduce a security level before or at the sentencing hearing.

-- Where appropriate may help in addressing the recidivism paradigm by matching your client to a facility that supports their interests in learning either an occupation, trade or higher education.
+- Address the recidivism paradigm by matching your client to a facility that supports their interests in learning either an occupation, trade or higher education.

-- Ensuring that the content in the official PSR is accurate, making corrections where applicable.
+- Ensure that the content in the official PSR is accurate, making corrections where applicable.

-- Lastly, see if you can get the US Attorneys office to agree to your placement proposals before the federal sentencing hearing.
+- Lastly, see if you can get the US Attorney to agree to your placement proposals before the federal sentencing hearing.

-* In addition to the defense teams insight as to their clients background and defense strategy, PPRS Prison Match™ is meant solely to be used as an aide, as part of your sentencing and prison placement decision making process.
+* In addition to the defense teams’ insight as to their client’s background and defense strategy, PPRS Prison Match™ is meant solely to be used as an ‘aide’ in their sentencing and prison placement decision-making process.